 - Career Center

 The UCLA Career Center offers job listings, campus interviews, workshops, and career counseling.
-Special services for graduate students, such as PhD workshops and graduate students’ drop-in support group, are available.
+Special services for graduate students, such as PhD workshops and graduate students’ drop-in support groups, are available.

 - Graduate Students Association

 The UCLA Graduate Students Association was established to provide for the representation of graduate students and the promotion of graduate students’ interests at UCLA and within the University of California.
-Their web site has information on GSA structures, activities, and resources.
+Watch this video to learn more about GSA.